 Meningitis is spread via droplets, therefore a mask, gown, and gloves should be worn at all times and all surfaces should be cleaned thoroughly

-To alleviate headache or nuchal rigidity caused by inflammation.
+To alleviate a headache or nuchal rigidity caused by inflammation.

 Inflammation of the meninges can cause irritation of the brain tissue and swelling, which can cause decreased LOC.